foreza/kb/readings/books/atomic-habits.md

 9/16/21: I went on a trip and came back on the 15th.
 I read the whole time, but didn't document anything here.
 9/17/21: Removed the whole "discussion" points thing.
 I feel like it was getting out of hand.
 Fixed formatting and added all the placeholder chapters for where I need to be.
 9/19/21: Been working at this steadily and documenting my highlighted parts.
+9/20/21：First day of work at new job, spent a lot of time prepping food.
+Finally getting around to the reading.

 ## The Fundamentals